celinekalbermatten/c1n3mada-datastory/movies/echo.md

 <iframe src="/assets/plots/echo/genre_correlation.html" width="100%" height="600px"></iframe>

-Céline to doooooooooooooooooooo

-Some genres show a slightly stronger connection than others, but no genre changes the game entirely.
-The story remains: ratings help, but not dramatically.
+The plot reveals that the relationship between IMDb ratings and box office revenue varies slightly across genres but no genre shows a really strong connection.
+While some genres, such as Period Piece and Film Adaptation, exhibit slightly higher correlations with values around 0.3 to 0.4, the values remain modest overall.
+This suggests that, regardless of genre, even if ratings play a role in revenue, they are not a decisive factor.
+The findings remain consistent: ratings can help but their impact is not dramatic and there are other factors influencing the drive box office success.

 ---

-### A New Character Enters: Popularity (Number of Votes)
+### A new character enters: the role of votes in the rating-revenue connection

-What if popularity (captured by the number of votes a film receives) matters more than the rating itself?
-After all, being widely talked about might drive more people to buy tickets.
+What if the number of votes a movie receives actually matters more than the ratings themselves?
+Perhaps more popular movies reach a wider audience and therefore attract more people.
+Let’s analyse this in a 3D view that includes ratings, the number of votes and the box office revenue.

-When we add the number of votes into our model, it turns out **popularity dwarfs rating as a revenue predictor**.
-In fact, once we factor in votes, rating’s influence shrinks dramatically.

-Check out a 3D view of ratings, votes, and revenue:

 <iframe src="/assets/plots/echo/3d_regression_plane.html" width="100%" height="600px"></iframe>

-Votes win the day.
-Popular films (many votes) bring in more revenue, regardless of their rating.
+The 3D visualization reinforces a clear pattern: votes win the day.
+Movies with a higher number of votes tend to get more revenue, regardless of their IMDb rating.
+The surface trend shows that revenue primarily increases with the number of votes.
+Ratings clearly contribute less to the relationship.
+This suggests that the number of votes has a stronger influence on box office success than the quality represented by the ratings.
+Widespread audience attention seems to be more important for the revenue than high ratings alone.

 ---

-### Clearing the View: Density Map
+### Clearing the view: density map for revealing patterns in the data

-With thousands of points, it’s easy to get lost in scatterplot noise.
-A density map groups data points into bins, making patterns clearer.
+With thousands of points, it’s easy to get lost in the scatterplot noise.
+Let’s visualize the data using a density map that groups the points into bins, making patterns clearer.

 <iframe src="/assets/plots/echo/hexbin_regression_plane.html" width="100%" height="600px"></iframe>

-This confirms our findings: Most movies cluster around mid-level ratings and moderate revenues.
-The regression line is gentle, reinforcing that the rating–revenue relationship is weak.
+The density map confirms the earlier findings: most movies cluster around mid-level ratings and moderate box office revenues.
+The colour gradient shows a concentration of movies in this range.
+The gentle slope of the regression confirms that the relationship between ratings and revenue is weak.

 ---

-### The Final Scene
+### The final scene: bringing it all together

+So, after all the analysis, what can be concluded?

-So, after all the plots, correlations, and regression lines, what are the key takeaways?
+After looking at all the plots, correlations, and regression lines, some takeaways can be drawn:
-- **Ratings & Revenue:** They are related, but only weakly.
-Having a great IMDb rating doesn’t guarantee a box office smash.
+- Ratings and revenue are only slightly connected.
+A high IMDb rating doesn’t mean a movie will be a box office hit.
+There is a link but it’s weak.
-- **Genre Matters a Bit:** Some genres show a slightly stronger rating–revenue link, but none truly break the mold.
+- Genre also matters a little.
+For some genres, the connection between ratings and revenue is slightly stronger but overall, the genre doesn’t really change the story.
-- **Popularity is King:** When we factor in how many votes a movie receives, we see that popularity plays a huge role in revenue.
-In fact, once popularity is considered, the rating itself becomes less important.
+- The real star is popularity.
+When considering the number of votes a movie gets, it becomes clear that popularity has a much bigger role in box office success.
+Ratings themselves start to matter less.

-In the grand production of movie success, IMDb ratings are just a supporting actor, while sheer popularity often takes the lead role.
-So next time you pick a movie based on its rating, remember: it might be popular appeal, not just that shiny number, bringing in the big bucks.
+In the end, IMDb rating is like a supporting actor.
+They play a role but they are not the main driver of success.
+Popularity, measured by the number of votes, often takes the centre stage.
+So, the next time you pick a movie because of its rating, remember: it’s probably the movie’s popularity, not just that number, that’s bringing in the big bucks.

   </div>